 At such a point, it is okay to part ways with a warm message that they’re welcome to you when possible.

 Effective communication of your tutor pricing is something that you need to work on your own.
 Which strategies work for you and which don’t are quite specific to your online tutoring business and the various factors that influence it.

 While you put your efforts into this process personally, apart from your tutoring and preparation, you might not have enough time to invest in other administrative tasks.
 At this point, it is best for you to put your tutoring business on autopilot!

-Appointy’s tutor scheduling software can help you do this.
+Appointy’s online tutoring software can help you do this.
 It provides you with all the necessary technological infrastructure for online tutoring:

 - Video conferencing platform (Zoom)

 - Client database system